1. What is the South Carolina Senior Sports Classic?

 6. Do you have to be an outstanding athlete to participate?

 No. Both elite and recreational athletes are welcome.
 There are also a number of fun social and educational events like a dinner, bingo, cornhole toss, and Parade of Athletes.

 7. Is there another level past the State?

 Yes.
 First, second and third place finishers are eligible and encouraged to advance to the National Senior Games held on each odd year.
 It's a blast!

 8. How much does it cost and what does that cover?

 SCSSC State Games registration for SC residents is $45 per participant.
 Out of state fees are $55 and team members are $20 per player if you do not participate in anything else (no socials or other events).
-Registration covers all events over the 2 weekends of competition, a t-shirt and all socials.
+Registration covers all events over the 2 weekends of competition, an athletic towel and all socials.
 Medals are presented to all 1st, 2nd, and 3rd place finishers.